alexeibex/alexeibex.github.io/Contracts.md

     <li><b>Facts:</b> The relative filed suit seeking to recover compensation for the board and lodging he furnished to the decedent.
 On review, the court affirmed the judgment in favor of the relative.</li>
     <li><b>Issue:</b></li>
     <li><b>Rule:</b> In cases against an estate to recover for services provided by a relative top a decedent, a reasonable and proper expectation that there would be compensation must, and hence may, be shown.
 When, in pursuance of a bargain, for a reason unenforceable, services have been rendered, the legal remedy is by an action on the quantum meruit for the value of the services.</li>
     <li><b>Conclusion:</b> The court affirmed the judgment in favor of the relative in his claim against the estate.
-The court held that, because the understanding did not amount to an actionable contract, no legal remedy was available and only gave color to the conduct of the parties in furnishing and accepting the service rendered.</li>
+The court held that, because the understanding did not amount to an actionable contract, no legal remedy was available and only gave color to the conduct of the parties in furnishing and accepting the service rendered not the WHOLE house only the value of services rendered.</li>
     <li><b>Notes/Concepts:</b></li>
   </ul>